artemisSystem/purescript-game/README.md

 manipulating the DOM, or logging to the console.
 This function is run right after `update`.

-`end :: state -> Maybe (Either Error return)` is the function that is used to determine whether to terminate the game loop.
+`end :: state -> Effect (Maybe (Either Error return))` is the function that is used to determine whether to terminate the game loop.
 It is run after every frame.
 Given the current state, if it returns `Nothing`, the game loop will keep running for another frame.
 If it returns a `Just`, the game loop will end.
 If the inner value is an `Error`, the `Aff` will error, and if the inner value is of type `return`, it will resolve the `Aff` with that value.

 `events :: List (GameEvent state)` is a list of events watched by the game.
 The type alias `GameEvent` is used to represent these events.
 It looks like